RaymondNwambuonwo/Google-Cybersecurity-Certificate-Program/README.md

-# Google Cybersecurity Professional Certificate
+# Google Cybersecurity Certificate Program

-Certificate of completion for Google Cybersecurity Professional Certificate for Raymond Nwambuonwo
+Certificate of completion for Google Cybersecurity Certificate Program for Raymond Nwambuonwo

-This repo holds all of the projects, notes, and write-ups I have done while completing the Google Cybersecurity Professional Certificate (insert Image from Google Cybersecurity Certificate Completion)
+This repo holds all of the projects I have done while completing the Google Cybersecurity Certificate Program.
+To view my notes repository please click here

+(insert Image from Google Cybersecurity Certificate Completion)

 You can view my certificate of completion on Credly or Coursera.